 One of the first things you’ll notice when entering Posio from any direction is that the Welcome signs are decorated with colorful broken ceramics murals.
 That’s how you know you’re in one of Lapland’s centers of art culture.
 Famous artist and designer Anu Pentik moved to Posio in 1973 and kickstarted an artistic revolution in the small town village.
 Since then, Posio has been the center of ceramic culture in Lapland.

 But Posio is only one of the many centers of art in Lapland.
 Check out these other art galleries and museums in villages and towns across the north:

 Lapland absolutely loves sports.
 As soon as the first snowflakes fall, ski resorts begin hosting skiing competitions.
 The cold weather is also great for lakeside reindeer races, the annual Arctic Rally Finland race, not to mention ice hockey—there might not be a sport Finns love more.
 When the weather warms up, there are soccer games in the Rovaniemi stadium and fields across Lapland, marathons and trail runs, and watercross—snowmobiles flying across rivers to the cheers of hundreds.

-Check out our must-see summer events for more information on summer sporting events.
 Your destination’s event calendars will have more information on year-round sports.